jekyll/jekyll/docs/_docs/themes.md

     With a clear understanding of the theme's files, you can now override any theme file by creating a similarly named file in your Jekyll site directory.

+## Converting gem-based themes to regular themes

+Suppose you want to get rid of the gem-based theme and convert it to a regular theme, where all files are present in your Jekyll site directory, with nothing stored in the theme gem.

-If you want to get rid of the theme gem altogether, copy the files from the theme gem's directory into your Jekyll site directory (for example, copy them to `/myblog` if you created your Jekyll site at `/myblog`).
+To do this, copy the files from the theme gem's directory into your Jekyll site directory.
+(For example, copy them to `/myblog` if you created your Jekyll site at `/myblog`.
+See the previous section for details.)

 Then modify the Gemfile and configuration to remove references to the theme gem.
 For example, to remove Minima:
 *  Open `Gemfile` and remove `gem "minima", "~> 2.0"`.